kmarusek/1010/wp-content/plugins/microblog-poster/readme.txt

 * facebook.com - Auto publish to profile / page wall.
 * business.google.com - Auto publish to Google My Business.
 * plurk.com - Auto post to your account.
-* delicious.com - Auto submit bookmark of your blogpost to your account.
 * diigo.com - Auto submit bookmark of your blogpost.
 * linkedin.com - Auto publish to profile wall
 * tumblr.com - Auto publish to your blog.